Secure Your Load… For Cleaner Roads

 Georgia taxpayers spend millions of dollars every year to remove trash that blows from truck beds.
 Transporting unsecured loads isn’t just scandalous, it’s illegal!

-Download it at the DCA's site (Georgia Department of Community Affairs).
+Download the brochure: From the DCA’s site (Georgia Department of Community Affairs).

 Put a Lid on It!

 Driving with an unsecured load can destroy more than scenery.
-The Governor's Office of Highway Safety reports that roadway debris contributes to fatalities each year.
-Perhaps this is why officers reported that three out of four tickets they issue for unsecured loads are issued with motorist safety in mind.
+The Governor’s Office of Highway Safety reports that roadway debris contributes to fatlities each year.
+Perhaps this is why officers reported that three out of four tickerts they issue for unsecured loads are issued with motorist safety in mind.

 Lock That Load!